 I should consider myself lucky; I’ve been an “office drone” myself since 2014, so, I get Labor Day off as a paid vacation.
 Many Americans (particularly those in low-paying jobs) are not so fortunate, and receive no paid vacations or holidays at all.
 Many Americans believe that these workers aren’t working that job for survival.
 They assume they’re either young kids in school, stay-at-home moms working part-time for shopping money, or retirees looking for a way to get out of the house.

 However, this is simply not always the case.
-For example, the average retail worker is 37-years-old, and their families often depend on the income that they earn.
+For example, the average retail worker is 38-years-old, and their families often depend on the income that they earn.
 For many Americans, the service industry job that so many are quick to look down on IS their career.

 What I would like to argue for, however, is that America needs to vastly improve how we treat our workers.

-As most of you likely already know by now, we are “the only developed country in the world without a single legally required paid vacation day or holiday,” and the only developed country in the world without guaranteed paid sick or maternity leave.
+We are “the only developed country in the world without a single legally required paid vacation day or holiday,” and the only developed country in the world without guaranteed paid sick or maternity leave.